 Sage Line 100

-For many years Sage Line 100 was Sage's primary product for businesses in the UK with turnovers between roughly £2 and £20M.
-It is still widely used, but many users have already or plan to move to Sage's replacement product, Sage 200.
+For many years Sage Line 100 was Sage’s primary product for businesses in the UK with turnovers between roughly £2 and £20M.
+It is still used, but the great majority of users have moved to other products such as Sage 50 or Sage 200, as Sage made it end of life and so stopped supporting it a good number of years ago.

 Sage Line 100 was originally written in the 1980s by a company called Sky Software, which Sage acquired in the late 1980s.
 It was written in a proprietary programming language called Retrieve 4GL, which allowed simple customisation and extension of Sage Line 100.